Michael Nelson (footballer): Norwich City

-In June 2009, Nelson agreed to join Norwich City, who had just been relegated to League One, on a two-year deal once his contract at Hartlepool expired at the end of the month.
-He made his debut in the 7–1 opening-day thrashing at the hands of Colchester, and did not play for the first team again until the game against his former club Hartlepool later in August, in which he scored a magnificent overhead kick.
-It was his first goal for Norwich and put the Canaries on course for a 2–0 win at Victoria Park.
+On 19 June 2009, Nelson agreed to join Norwich City, who had just been relegated to League One, on a two-year deal once his contract expired at Hartlepool at the end of June.

+He made his debut for the club and conceded seven goals in a 7–1 opening-day thrashing at the hands of Colchester United.
+Nelson did not play for the next five matches for Norwich City.
+He did not play for the first team again until the game against his former club Hartlepool United later in August, in which he scored an overhead kick to score his first goal for the club and put the Canaries on course for a 2–0 win at Victoria Park.
+On 14 September 2009, however, Nelson suffered a heel injury and was substituted in the 60th-minutes, in a 2–1 loss against Milton Keynes Dons.
+After the match, it was announced that he would be out for a month.
+On 24 October 2009, he returned from injury, coming on as a late substitute, in a 1–0 win against Swindon Town.
 Nelson established himself as a regular starter following an injury to teammate Jens Berthel Askou in December.
-He subsequently formed a strong central defensive partnership with Gary Doherty as Norwich surged up the League One table, overhauling runaway leaders Leeds United in the process.
-On 17 April 2010, he scored the only goal in a 1–0 victory at Charlton Athletic which secured Norwich's return to the Championship at the first attempt.
-Nelson's scored his third goal for Norwich in a 2–0 win over Gillingham.
+He subsequently formed a strong central defensive partnership with Gary Doherty as the Canaries surged up the League One table, overhauling runaway leaders Leeds United in the process.
+On 17 April 2010, Nelson scored the only goal in a 1–0 victory at Charlton Athletic which secured Norwich City's return to the Championship at the first attempt.
+His performance throughout April earned him the League One Player of the Month for April.
+Throughout the 2009–10 season, he made 36 appearances, scoring three times in all competitions.

 In his second season, Nelson scored his fourth goal against Watford in a 3–2 loss in Norwich City's first match of the season.
-Nelson scored his fifth and last goal for Norwich against Sheffield United in a 4–2 win.
-Nelson remained in the first team for Norwich City until he suffered a foot injury.
-Following his return from injury, Nelson was targeting the first team but was deemed surplus to requirements by Canaries boss Paul Lambert as Lambert favoured Elliott Ward and Leon Barnett as their first choice centre back.
-Nelson is held in very high esteem by Norwich City fans for his performances during the successful League One campaign.
-He received a standing ovation from Carrow Road on his return with new club Scunthorpe United.
+On 21 August 2010, however, Nelson suffered ankle injury during a 2–0 win against Swansea City.
+The injury saw him out for three months.
+By November, Nelson made his return to training after a recovery from ankle injury.
+On 18 December 2010, Nelson returned to the first team for the first time in three months, staring the whole game, in a 2–1 win against Coventry City.
+Nelson scored his fifth and last goal for Norwich against Sheffield United in a 4–2 win in a follow–up match.
+Following his return from injury, Nelson was targeting the first team but was deemed surplus to requirements by Canaries boss Paul Lambert as Lambert favoured Elliott Ward and Leon Barnett as their first choice centre backs.